 Both Tsumabuki and Changmin also figured prominently among fan blogs and there was even a magazine cover and spread to promote the movie.

 The Final Word: Movie collaboration between countries is nothing new.
 The French movie industry always collaborated with their Belgian, Spanish, Italian, German and British counterparts in many instances.
-The same goes with Hollywood and the British.
-It's very disappointing how some members of the media focus so much on the hostilities between Japan and Korea.
-Of course, it's news.
+The same goes for Hollywood and the British.
+It’s very disappointing how some members of the media focus so much on the hostilities between Japan and Korea.
+Of course, it’s news.
 But not everything is what it seems.

 Future artistic projects were in the works between the two countries.
 You just need to look further.